 Some of these foods may already be a part of your diet.
 Keeping in mind their excellent immune boosting qualities provides an incentive to eat them even more.

-Garlic – Garlic has many healing qualities that can help your immune system defeat bacterial, viral and even fungal infections.
-Garlic contains allicin, ajoene and thiosulfinates, three powerful compounds that help the body prevent and fight infections.
+Garlic has many healing qualities that can help your immune system defeat bacterial, viral and even fungal infections.
+It contains allicin, ajoene and thiosulfinates — three powerful compounds that help the body prevent and fight infections.
 Garlic has been used throughout history in many cultures to prevent illnesses.
 Incorporating garlic into your diet is a great way to help prevent colds, the flu, and other illnesses.

-Fermented Foods – Fermented foods contain a variety of friendly bacteria ( probiotics) that are necessary for a healthy digestive system.
-Adding additional healthy bacteria to the gut provides a stronger defense for mobile casino immunity by fighting to reduce the bad bacteria.
+Fermented foods contain a variety of friendly bacteria ( probiotics) that are necessary for a healthy digestive system.
+Adding additional healthy bacteria to the gut provides a stronger defense for immunity by fighting to reduce the bad bacteria.
 Maintaining high levels of good bacteria in the gut is what keeps someone from getting sick.
 Some fermented foods to try are yogurt (non-dairy if you cannot tolerate milk), kombucha, sauerkraut, or water kefir.

-Green Tea – High levels of anti-oxidants in green tea provides an immediate boost to the immune system.
-Anti-oxidants assist the immune system in its battle against free radicals that come from the pollution in your air, water and food.
-Studies have shown that green tea also has strong cancer fighting properties.
+High levels of antioxidants in green tea provide an immediate boost to the immune system.
+Antioxidants assist the immune system in its battle against free radicals that come from the pollution in your air, water, and food.
+Studies have shown that green tea also has strong cancer-fighting properties.
 A regular dose of green tea is an excellent way to support your immune system.